ParsleyJoe/SysMonitor/README.md

 - Pressing CTRL+C also works fine, as it is handled gracefully
 - Up and Down arrows to scroll processes
 - Left and right arrow to change selected column (processes are sorted in descending order based on selected column)

+## Modifying
+- The worker thread and the UI thread are separated in the main.c file
+- The worker thread handles all /proc CPU and MEM usage Calculations(checkout worker_thread() function in main.c)
+- The UI thread handles key inputs and drawing; for simplicity, the main thread is the UI thread.